 Step 1: Connect your Gist workspace to your WooCommerce store

-- In the pop-up window, enter your WooCommerce credentials, click Log in and authorize the connection.
+- In the pop-up window, enter your WooCommerce credentials and authorize the connection.

 Step 2: Install the Gist for WooCommerce plugin

-- Login into your WooCommerce admin dashboard
+- Login to your WooCommerce admin dashboard.

-- Navigate to Plugins > Add New and search for the “Gist for WooCommerce” plugin
+- Navigate to Plugins > Add New and search for the “Gist for WooCommerce” plugin.

-- Install the plugin and activate it
+- Install and activate the plugin.

 Step 3: Install the Gist WordPress plugin (optional)